austraea/MappingShakespeare/bibliography.md

   ## Bibliography
 ---

+Here are the lists of bibliographic information for this project and archives about Shakespearean adaptation.

+### <span style="color: indianred;">1.
+Bibliography</span>

 Bodenhamer, David J., et al. *The Spatial Humanities: GIS and the Future of Humanities Scholarship,* Indiana University Press, 2010.